|

 I like ‘equality’ in inverted commas, and ‘justice’ later on.
 Obviously, it’d be childish of me to start doing it with another abstract concept, such as ‘sovereignty’, and, equally obviously, that won’t be stopping me.
 Gammons want ‘sovereignty’, yes?
 So tell me, what challenges faced a gammon that aren’t there following our departure from the EU?
 I don’t deny that membership of the EU meant some pooling of ‘sovereignty’ but did it remove all our political, economic and legal independence?

-Quote ="Cronus" You want less harassment from the police?
+Quote Backwoodsman="Cronus" You want less harassment from the police?
 Don't carry knives or stab people.
 Don't deal or do drugs.
 Don't engage in casual criminality.
 You want a good education?
 Knuckle down and study and ignore that deadhead mate taking the pss.
 You want a good job?
 Work your way up and be better than the people around you, and develop yourself.
 That's how people 'get on' in life.

 '"